Simple graded rings, non-associative crossed products and Cayley-Dickson doublings: Simplicity

-\begin{defn} Suppose that $I$ is an ideal of $R$.
+\begin{defn} Suppose that $I$ is an ideal of the $G$-graded ring $R$.
 Following Jespers \cite{jespers1993}, we say that a subset $M$ of $G$ satisfies the {\it minimal support condition} (MS), with respect to $I$, if there exists a non-zero $r \in I$ with $\supp(r)=M$, and there is no proper subset $N$ of $M$ such that $N = \supp(s)$ for some non-zero $s \in I$. \end{defn}